 To be clear: I’m NOT talking about combat and essential military non-combat duties.

-Just for knowing, when I pass through a checkpoint, whether at a mall or the Kotel or anywhere else, I tell the soldier or security guard, "Hashem yishmor otcha, tizkeh l'mitzvot - May Hashem protect you & and may you continue to merit doing mitzvot."
+Just for knowing, when I pass through a checkpoint, whether at a mall or the Kotel or anywhere else, I often tell the soldier or security guard, "Hashem yishmor otcha, tizkeh l'mitzvot — May Hashem protect you & and may you continue to merit doing mitzvot."

 So while I write against the forced draft for females & yeshivah bachurs, it's not from a lack of appreciation for what effective IDF positions do.

-Many Israelis cannot emotionally face this fact.
+Yet many Israelis cannot emotionally face this fact.

 Reluctant "Heroes"?